duc-hai/JobConnect/README.md

 - API with acctors recruiter and applicant (actor admin has the same way to code as both)
 - Layout:
     - Home page
     - Recruiter page with link: /recruiter/login first, then you redirect to home page recruiter.
-You can use functional: 'Tạo hồ sơ doanh nghiệp' and 'Tạo mới tin tuyển dụng' in 'Quản lý tin tuyển dụng' in the left sidebar.
+You can use functional: 'Tạo hồ sơ doanh nghiệp' and 'Tạo mới tin tuyển dụng' inside 'Quản lý tin tuyển dụng' in the left sidebar.

 ### API documentation
 - You can use based on collections avalable in postman folder